Moopey1/Moopey1/README.md

 Right now I am learning HTML, CSS and JS, I'm very new to this and I'm eager to learn!

-Eventually I would love to add something to a ongoing project and maybe in the future start my own project(s)!
+Eventually I would love to add something to an ongoing project and maybe in the future start my own project(s)!